aforren1/toon/docs/input2.md

 One of the primary goals of `toon` is to simplify the process of polling input devices.

 ## Usage

+See the toon/input directory for device specification and usage examples, and demos/mouse.py for a psychopy integration example.

 Typical use of the input module may look like: